 1. Your landlord agrees to it

 This is the most ideal way to legally break your lease early without facing any consequences.
-Some landlords may prefer this route as opposed to taking their tenants to court.
+Some landlords may prefer this route as opposed to taking their tenants to court and will simple find a new tenant.
 The court process can be expensive, time-consuming, and utterly frustrating for any landlord.

 3. The unit is not considered legal

-For a rental unit to pass building codes and be considered a legal unit, it must meet specific criteria.
+For a rental unit to pass building codes and be considered a legal unit, it must meet specific criteria for prospective landlords to rent it out.

 For instance, attached rooms, garages and other types of units that were previously used for another purpose but have been converted to rental units may be deemed illegal if they don’t meet code.